 Comments Transport Facility is accessible to everyone and there is no additional impact to what already exists.
-Public Placemaking, Community & Culture More attractive facility will enhance public perception and increase people's pride in the area and offer further opportunity for people to get involved in watersports, higher numbers of spectators at world class events and feel a connection to the area.
+Public Placemaking, Community & Culture More attractive facility will enhance public perception and increase pride in the area and offer further opportunity for more children/young people to get involved with upgraded attractions.